Couples therapy is often seen as the last-ditch effort to save a relationship. But what if it’s not helping? What if it’s making things worse?

 5. There’s No Progress After Several Months

-Couples therapy can take time—but if you’ve been going for months (or years) and the same issues keep repeating, it’s time to ask why.
+Couples therapy takes time—but it shouldn’t feel endless.
+If you’ve been attending for months (or years) and the same issues keep repeating, it’s time to ask why.

 What to Try Instead of Quitting Couples Therapy Altogether

-If you’re frustrated, burned out, or hopeless about your therapy experience, don’t give up just yet.
-Sometimes the issue isn’t you or your relationship—it’s the format or model of therapy you’re using.
+If you’re frustrated, burned out, or hopeless about therapy, don’t give up yet.
+Sometimes the issue isn’t you—or even your relationship.
+It’s the model of therapy you’re using.

 At The Marriage Restoration Project, we offer 2-day private couples therapy retreats that provide: